 - Consider therapy: If you’re still struggling with low libido, consider seeking therapy.
 A therapist can help you work through any underlying issues that may be affecting your sex drive.

-- Try natural remedies: Some natural remedies, like herbs and supplements, may help improve your sex drive.
+- Try natural remedies: Some natural remedies, like herbs and supplements, may help improve your erotic urge.
 Talk to your doctor before trying any new supplements or remedies to make sure they’re safe for you.

-Getting your sex drive back may take some time and effort, but it’s possible.
+Getting your Sexual desire back may take some time and effort, but it’s possible.
 By addressing underlying health issues, managing stress, and communicating with your partner, you can work towards a healthier, more fulfilling sex life.

 Common questions about sex drive

 Can you restore sex drive?